-Table A-2 Application Object Methods AutoLogIn Function AutoLogin([UserName As String],[Password As String],UserID As Long) As Boolean Automatically log in t password. to TrackRecord using previously captured user name and CreateItems Function CreateItems() As Items Returns an empty Ite m collection.
-Export Function Export (OutputFile As String, TemplateFile As String) As Items all items are exported n the database.
-TemplateFile is optional; if not specified, if to a TrackRecord exchange file.
-If specified, all items te specification are exported to OutputFile in delimited Returns an Items colle ection containing all the items that were exported.
-GetItem Function GetItem (ItemIdentifier As String) As Item This identifier can be from the database, based on the Item's unique identifier. passed to an external program via an Executable button.
-In an executable button, specify the file name and enter %i in rol String field.
-If the first three chara will return a new valid cters of an identifier match a valid database type, Getltem d item.
-GetMaxUsers Function GetMaxUsers() As Integer Get the maximum nu umber of users allowed.
+Table F-3 Application Object Methods AutoLogIn Function AutoLogin([UserName As String],[Password As String],UserID As Long) As Boolean Automatically log in password. to TrackRecord using previously captured user name and CreateItems Function CreateItems() As Items Returns an empty Item collection.
+Export Function Export (OutputFile As String, TemplateFile As String) As Items Exports all items from the database.
+TemplateFile is optional; if not specified, all items are exported to a TrackRecord exchange file.
+If specified, all items matching the template specification are exported to OutputFile in delimited ASCII format.
+Returns an Items col lection containing all the items that were exported.
+GetItem Function GetItem (ItemIdentifier As String) As Item This identifier can be the field properties of the Parameter Con acters of an identifier match a valid database type, Getltem GetMaxUsers Function GetMaxUsers() As Integer Get the maximum n umber of users allowed.
 GetQueries Function GetQueries (LocalQueriesOnly As Boolean) As Queries Returns all of the Queries in the database, as a Query collection.
 LocalQueriesOnly is optional, and defaults to FALSE.
 If TRUE, all private queries for the currently logged in user are returned.
-These queries can also be retrieved from the User object; see "User Object" on page 151 for more information.
-GetQuery Function GetQuery (QueryNameOrldentifier As String) As Query If a name is specified, y from the database, based on its name or unique identifier. and more than one query has the same name, the first one ee "Query Object" on page 147 for more information on GetType Function GetType (TypeName As String) As Type Returns a single Type object, based on its name.
-GetUser Function GetUser(UserName As String) As User Retrieve a single user by name.
+These queries can also be retrieved from the User object; see "User Object" on page 153 for more information.
+GetQuery Function GetQuery (QueryNameOrldentifier As String) As Query If a name is specified ry from the database, based on its name or unique identifier.
+I, and more than one query has the same name, the first one See "Query Object" on page 149 for more information on GetType Function GetType (TypeName As String) As Type Returns a single Type object, based on its name.
+GetUser Function GetUser(UserName As String) As User Retrieve a single use r by name.